AlexIndiex/WaveRiftNoobGuides/README.md

 - requirements: keys and firmware 16.0.3 from your switch, totk and update 1.2.0 roms, emudeck and mods patches (optional: powertools if you have an oc deck or you are on os 3.4.X)

-- Step 1: go into desktop mode, install yuzu with emudeck (if you want yuzu ea use the ninty foldder)
+- Step 1: go into desktop mode, install yuzu with emudeck (if you want yuzu ea use the citrus folders)

 - Step 2: move the keys and firmware inside `/Emulation/bios/yuzu/`